-Lufthansa board rejects EU conditions on $10 billion bailout
+Lufthansa board rejects EU conditions on $10 bln bailout

 FRANKFURT (Reuters) - German airline Lufthansa’s (LHAG.DE) supervisory board on Wednesday rejected conditions imposed by Brussels on a proposed government bailout, casting fresh doubt on the 9 billion euro ($9.9 billion) rescue.

-The board, which had been expected to sign off on the aid, instead refused EU demands that Lufthansa permanently give up take-off and landing slots at Frankfurt and Munich airports, where it commands a two-thirds market share.
+The board, which had been expected to sign off on the aid, instead refused EU requirements that Lufthansa permanently give up take-off and landing slots at Frankfurt and Munich airports, where it commands a two-thirds market share.

 The bailout plan nevertheless remains “the only viable alternative” to insolvency, Lufthansa said, and negotiations will continue over EU demands that would “lead to a weakening” of its airport hubs as well as its ability to repay loans.

+The European Commission had “no comment on the specific case”, a spokesperson said.

 Terms discussed with Brussels included the forfeiture of 72 slots used by 12 of 300 jets based at the two airports, a source familiar with the matter said.
-But whereas Lufthansa wanted to reclaim the slots after repaying aid, the European Commission sought permanent concessions, the person said.
+But whereas Lufthansa wanted to reclaim the slots after repaying aid, the Commission sought permanent concessions, the person said.

 Airlines including Air France-KLM (AIRF.PA) and the main U.S. carriers have all sought government aid to ride out the coronavirus crisis, which has brought air travel to a near-halt.